Skip navigation links

 TURBULENCE - Turbulence model selection

-This keyword is used to request an inviscid or viscous solution, and to select a turbulence model for one or more zones.
-In addition to the TURBULENCE keyword itself (described in detail below), the following keywords affect various aspects of the turbulence modeling procedure.
-Of these, see especially the MAX_WALL_DISTANCE keyword, used to specify the maximum wall distance to be used.
-For problems with well-behaved boundary layers, appropriate use of this keyword can significantly speed up the wall distance calculation.
+The TURBULENCE keyword is used to request an inviscid or viscous solution, and to select a turbulence model for one or more zones.
+In addition to the TURBULENCE keyword itself, several additional keywords affect various aspects of the turbulence modeling procedure.

-The choice between inviscid and viscous flow, and the turbulence model to be used, is determined by the input value model, which must be one of the following.
+The TURBULENCE keyword (see above for the syntax) is used to select inviscid, laminar, or turbulent flow, and for turbulent flow, the turbulence model to be used.
+The choice is determined by the input value model, which must be one of the following.
 Unless noted otherwise, these apply to both structured and unstructured grids.
+The Spalart-Allmaras one-equation model and the Menter shear stress transport (SST) two-equation model are the most widely used, tested, and supported models.

 {INVISCID | EULER} [NOSLIP] Inviscid flow.
 If NOSLIP is specified, no-slip boundary conditions will be applied at adiabatic and viscous walls; otherwise, slip boundary conditions will be applied.